Redesigning VEED’s Onboarding Experience

 Constraint 1 🤔: A major constraint was that we couldn’t change the questions yet, as other teams and stakeholders relied on that data for business and sales leads.

-What did we do? ✅: Before starting the redesign, I proposed small experiment with the same design that showed fewer questions improved results.
-This was zero effort and helped us get buy-in and encouraged stakeholders to be more critical about the data we collect as the company evolves.
+What did we do? ✅: Before starting the redesign, I proposed small experiment with fewer questions, which improved results.
+This was zero effort and helped us get buy-in and encourage teams to be more critical about the data we really need as the company evolves.

 Constraint 1 🤔: A major constraint was that we couldn’t change the questions yet, as other teams and stakeholders relied on that data for business and sales leads.

-What did we do? ✅: Before starting the redesign, I proposed small experiment with the same design that showed fewer questions improved results.
-This was zero effort and helped us get buy-in and encouraged stakeholders to be more critical about the data we collect as the company evolves.
+What did we do? ✅: Before starting the redesign, I proposed small experiment with fewer questions, which improved results.
+This was zero effort and helped us get buy-in and encourage teams to be more critical about the data we really need as the company evolves.

 Constraint 2 🤔: Transitioning to a new Design System during ongoing design and development was challenging, especially with tight deadlines.

-What did we do? ✅: To ensure a smooth process, I held numerous 1:1 co-creation sessions with the developer, collaborating in real-time to quickly refine the code.
+What did we do? ✅: To ensure a smooth process, I held numerous 1:1 co-creation sessions with the developer, collaborating in real-time to quickly refine the code and balance speed vs. quality by advising where we could make trade-offs to ship first MVP.

 Constraint 2 🤔: Transitioning to a new Design System during ongoing design and development was challenging, especially with tight deadlines.

-What did we do? ✅: To ensure a smooth process, I held numerous 1:1 co-creation sessions with the developer, collaborating in real-time to quickly refine the code.
+What did we do? ✅: To ensure a smooth process, I held numerous 1:1 co-creation sessions with the developer, collaborating in real-time to quickly refine the code and balance speed vs. quality by advising where we could make trade-offs to ship first MVP.

 Approach